-Taking an adequate history from the patient, bystanders or emergency personnel of the events surrounding the injury can assist with understanding the extent of the injury and any potential for other injuries.
+Taking an adequate history from the patient, bystanders or emergency personnel related to the events surrounding the injury can assist with understanding the likely extent of the injury and any potential for other injuries.

 Use the AMPLE acronym to assist with gathering pertinent information:

 Past medical history including tetanus status L Last meal E Events leading to Injury

 As with all trauma patients a head-to-toe examination is imperative to ensure all injuries are identified and subsequently managed.
 During this examination, any injuries detected should be accurately documented and any required management should commence concurrently.
 Management priorities should be ordered, and tasks should be appropriately delegated to ensure efficient and effective care.

 For further detail please refer to the Secondary Survey of the Early Trauma Care guideline.